Guides

 Not forgetting auld acquaintances

 All won’t be quiet on New Year’s Day – at least not in parts of Dublin.
 From December 30 to January 1, the annual New Year’s Festival takes over two city centre locations – Dublin Castle and Meeting House Square – for three days of musical performances, food markets and more.
-Get the kids together for the Midnight Matinee concert featuring acts like Aby Coulibaly, Kabin Crew and Lisdoonvarna Crew, and Saibh Skelly, while those who plan to stick around for the Countdown Concert will also get to see the incredible Cian Ducrot take the stage.
-Say goodbye to 2024 and welcome 2025 in style with the Fireworks Spectacular, an outstanding firework display that is set to light up the skies above Dún Laoghaire Harbour and Howth Harbour
+Get the kids together for the Countdown Concert Matinee featuring acts like BIIRD, Florence Road and DJ Shelly Gray, while those who plan to stick around for the Countdown Concert will also get to see Inhaler take the stage.
+Say goodbye to 2025 and welcome 2026 in style with the Fireworks Spectacular, an outstanding firework display that is set to light up the skies above Dún Laoghaire Harbour and Howth Harbour.

 Best for: adults and families.